andy1024/eledger-parser/README.md

 4. What's next

 - [ ] support more sources
-- [ ] make more formatters and output destinations (such as a e-mail or alphanumerical LCD screen connected to a Raspberry PI)
+- [ ] make more formatters and output destinations (such as an e-mail or alphanumerical LCD screen connected to a Raspberry PI)